turingschool/enums-exercises/README.md

 into how each method is put together under the hood.

 ## Solving the Exercises

+After cloning the repository down, and checking out a new branch, we are ready to get started on these enumerables exercises.

+The goal of these exercises is to help you understand enumerables, both how they work and how they can be replicated through the use of the #each, the basis of all enumerables.

 For each method, there are two files of interest.
 Let's look at `map` as an example: